ecruzmango/366_final_project/README.md

 - Open browser with the URL: `https://localhost:4443/amazon-login.html#`

 - Now enter email and password (does not have to be correct), then click Sign-in.
-It intentionally tells you have incorrect credentials, keep entering your input 3 times.
+It intentionally prompts for incorrect credentials, keep entering your input 3 times.

-- At the third time, it should automatically navigate back to the unauthenticated Amazon home page.
+- At the third time, it should automatically navigate back to the legitimate unauthenticated Amazon home page.

-- Go back to the project folder, there should be a file `stolen.txt` that stores all captured credentials.
+- Go back to the project folder, a new generated file `stolen.txt` has captured provided credentials.

 ## Ethics
 - For educational use in a controlled environment only.